Every year we have our daughter make some footprint art and this year is was super sweet deer feet!

 I used the larger paint brush to paint the bottom of Miss L’s foot with the Cinnamon color.
 (Please ignore the purple lip gloss, slime, and sweater-on-sweater outfit…I was needing some cooperation from this one, and I wasn’t about to pick any unnecessary battles with her…mmmmkay?)

-After stamping her foot on the canvas, I started using a medium-sized brush to start filling in the footprint.
+After stamping her foot on the white canvas, I started using a medium-sized art brush to start filling in the footprint.
 I needed the footprint to resemble a deer’s body, so I couldn’t really leave the footprint the way it was.

-I also added the deer’s neck, head, and legs.
-I used a small square-tipped brush for the legs, which definitely worked best to make the legs look long and skinny like a baby deer’s legs would look.
+Then I also added the deer’s neck, head, and legs.
+Also I used a small square-tipped brush for the legs, which definitely worked best to make the legs look long and skinny like a baby deer’s legs would look.

 I found that the best way to add the little spots to the fawn’s back was to dip a pencil eraser into the white paint and just stamp it onto the deer.